 Focus on what you have achieved:

 Many recruiters couldn’t care any less about what responsibilities you had.
 They are keener in knowing what the consequences of those responsibilities were.
-They are more focussed on the results.
+They are more focused on the results.

 Avoid typographical errors: